Autism

 Sensory Processing Differences

-Sensory Differences by Autism Tasmania, Australia
+Sensory Differences by Autistica, UK

 Sensory features in autism: Findings from a large population-based surveillance system by Anne V. Kirby, Deborah A. Bilder, Lisa D. Wiggins, et al. in Autism Research